roadwarriorslive/Pipulate/README.rst

 That's it.
 That's Pipulate— just the rectangular data-range pull & push stuff (nothing in-between).
-So `go get Anaconda 3.6 <https://www.anaconda.com/download/>`_ and start helping me reposition SEO somewhere between Scientists and intuitive feelers— Datamaster!
+So `go get Anaconda 3.6 <https://www.anaconda.com/download/>`_

+and help me reposition SEO somewhere between scientists and intuitive feelers where we belong— Datamaster (with an industry-standard pandas skill-set).
 Track your SEO rankings, Social Media views and counts, whatever!
 Start in the shallow end with Jupyter Notebook and "graduate" your work to generic scheduled Linux jobs that you can run almost anywhere.
 If you're a successful YouTuber worried about the gravy-train running dry, diversify your skills with something you'll probably love and can definitely self-learn.
 This is your chance to jump with me onto the following surprisingly fun bandwagons:

 - **Python** - programming for humans
 - **Jupyter Notebook** - programming for even more humans